ponkster/iot-project-TIG-stack/README.md

 This project is an IoT data processing pipeline that collects, processes, and visualizes data using InfluxDB, Telegraf, Grafana, and custom Python and Go applications.

+This project is the combination from [Huntabyte's tig-stack](https://github.com/huntabyte/tig-stack) and [this anomaly detection example](https://github.com/InfluxCommunity/tg-brew-anomaly).

 ## Project Structure
 ```
 iot-project/